 If you are searching for a list of the best museums in Malaga, you're in the correct spot!
-Malaga is one of the most loved places to appreciate seashores and sunbathing, yet with the time, it has gotten significant for its artistic and inventive legacy too.
-Travel to Spain to discover Malaga's extraordinary museums and art galleries loaded with unbelievable fine arts.
+Malaga is one of the most loved places to appreciate seashores and sunbathing, yet with time, it has gotten significant for its artistic and inventive legacy too.
+Get your Spain visa now and travel to Spain to discover Malaga's extraordinary museums and art galleries loaded with unbelievable fine arts.
 The museums' quantity in the city has developed, and we can say decisively that Malaga can effortlessly be proclaimed a city of museums.
 To help you picking among every one of them, we have organized a list of the best 8 extraordinary museums in Malaga that you can't miss if you stay with the city.
 Besides, we will provide you some helpful hints that you should know before visiting them.

 1. Museo Picasso